odoo/documentation/planning/overview/duplicate_a_planning.rst

 ============================================
-Create a schedule and make encoding easier
+Create a Schedule and Make Encoding Easier
 ============================================
 Organize regular schedules or forecast projects in a long term basis.
 Create shifts to manage your tasks, assign employees, and stay organized at a high level.